prashantm1535/prashantm1535/README.md

-# 👋 Hi, I’m Prashant
+# 👋 Hi, I’m Prashant Mulge

 I’m a **Python Developer** with nearly 3 years of IT experience, specializing in **backend development and database-driven web applications**.
 Passionate about solving problems, writing clean code, and learning new technologies.